PEST analysis

 In business analysis, PEST analysis (political, economic, social and technological) is a framework of external macro-environmental factors used in strategic management and market research.

 PEST analysis was developed in 1967 by Francis Aguilar as an environmental scanning framework for businesses to understand the external conditions and relations of a business in order to assist managers in strategic planning.
 It has also been termed ETPS analysis.

 PEST analyses give an overview of the different macro-environmental factors to be considered by a business, indicating market growth or decline, business position, as well as the potential of and direction for operations.

 Components

 The basic PEST analysis includes four factors: political, economic, social, and technological.

 Political

 Political factors relate to how the governments intervene in economies.

 Specifically, political factors comprise areas including tax policy, labour law, environmental law, trade restrictions, tariffs, and political stability.
 Other factors include what are considered merit goods and demerit goods by a government, and the impact of governments on health, education, and infrastructure of a nation.

 Economic

 Economic factors include economic growth, exchange rates, inflation rate, and interest rates.

 Social

-Social factors include cultural aspects and health consciousness, population growth rate, age distribution, career attitudes and safety emphasis.
-Trends in social factors affect the demand for a company's products and how that company operates.
+Social factors may extend to cultural factors, including health consciousness, population growth rate, age distribution, career attitudes and safety emphasis.
+Trends in social conditions affect the demand for a company's products and how they are obtained, e.g. a shift away from city centre shopping to out-of-town locations might affect how a company operates.
+Similarly social factors affect supply, employment factors and workforce matters.
 Through analysis of social factors, companies may adopt various management strategies to adapt to social trends.